makebacappiello/product-feedback-app/README.md

 ### 🎯 Milestone: Create your database schema

 1. Write PostgreSQL code to:

    a.
 Create 1 table: `suggestions`
    b.
 Insert at least 3 rows of sample data into the table
    c.
-Write SQL queries your API will need to:
+Write the SQL queries for your API to:

         - Select all suggestions
         - Add a suggestion

 ---

 ### 🎯 Milestone: Set up your PostgreSQL database on Neon

-1. Use Neon.tech to:
-  - Create a new Neon project called `suggestions`
+1. Use Neon.tech to create a new Neon project called `suggestions`
-  - Set up your database schema (create the 1 table and insert rows of sample data)
+2. Set up your database on Neon (create the 1 table and insert rows of sample data)
-  - Confirm that the data was inserted successfully

 ---

 ### ⚙️ Set up your `server` folder
 1. In the terminal, `cd` into your `server` folder
 2. Review the following files already provided for you:

       - `package.json` — lists information about your project and its dependencies
-      - `.gitignore` — lists which files Git should not track
+      - `.gitignore` — lists which files and folders that Git should ignore
-      - `src` folder — where all your custom code code
+      - `src` folder — where all your custom code will live
       - `index.js` — where you will write your server/API code
       - `config.js` — contains your database's access credentials

 3. In the `server` folder, run `npm install express` and `npm install pg`.
 Once you do that, you should see `express` and `pg` listed as dependencies in your `package.json`.

 ---